CodeReviewDAO/dxd_codereview/Reviews/318 - Cross Chain Token Bridge-Staking as a Service Solutions/6 - Cross Chain Token Bridge - Staking as a Service Solutions/README.md

 ## Overall Conclusion on Documentation

-Based on the reviewer's findings, this review should PASS with Notes.
+The README of one of the repositories is not easily discoverable at the root level, which should be fixed by the OP before final submission.
+Thus, based on the reviewer's findings, this review should PASS with Notes.

 # Open Source Practices